New South Wales A and B sets: B sets

 The B sets incorporate improved air conditioning, accessibility and internal lighting, with new and revised features such as LCD Indicators and LCD video screens as well as more than 90 internal and external CCTV cameras.
 Upgrades to the train's computer systems are the most significant changes between the original A sets and the updated B sets.
 There are also various external livery and colour changes that differentiate the newer B sets from the original A sets.

 The first B set to be delivered was unveiled to the media in March 2018.
 Set B2 was the first to enter revenue service on 7 September 2018, beginning with a run from Granville to Liverpool.
 On 18 September 2018, B2 became the first Waratah Series 2 to operate during peak hours.
 By June 2019, all the 24 B sets were delivered and had replaced the 48 remaining S sets.

 In February 2019, a further 17 B sets were ordered, with the first two trains delivered to Australia in July 2020.
 The first of the 17 entered service in September 2020.
 By September 2020, B25 commenced service, making it the first arrival of the second and final order of the B sets.
-Further deliveries allowed for the retirement of the C sets.
+These further deliveries allowed for the retirement of the C sets in February 2021.
+The final B set, B41, was delivered and entered service in June 2021.